Marion Metal Products

 The Marion Compressor

-Marion Metal Products of Marion, Ohio, was an early manufacturer of hoists and dump bodies and even metal burial vaults.
+The Marion Steel Body Co. of Marion, Ohio, was an early manufacturer of hoists and dump bodies and even metal burial vaults.
 In 1934, Marion began producing the Refuse Compressor, a garbage body that was among the earliest mass-produced packers in America.
 The Compressor was a simple side-loading packer, of the type that would eventually become popular with numerous manufacturers following the Second World War.
+In 1935, the company name was changed to Marion Metal Products Co. to better identify with the diverse products the company made.

 Marion's concept blazed the trail, which was later followed by Pak-Mor, M-B, Packa-Van, and Galion (E-Z Pack), as well as front loader pioneers such as Bowles and Dempster.
 It consisted of an all-steel, enclosed body that contained a movable partition, sliding from front to rear, which compacted the load and served as an ejector panel for unloading.
 Though it marked a great leap forward in refuse body technology, the Marion Refuse Compressor was in way a variation of the established 'template' system, a method for unloading open refuse/garbage wagons, and later, motor trucks.